GENERAL DATA PROTECTION REGULATION

-The General Data Protection Regulation (GDPR) will become law within the European Union with effect from 18 May 2018.
+The General Data Protection Regulation (GDPR) became law within the European Union with effect from 25 May 2018.

-GDPR implemented correctly can enhance your business and should be approached in that spirit.
+GDPR implemented correctly can enhance business and should be approached with that in mind.

 Data Storage – Customer Contact Details

-In1 Solutions is very much aware of the new obligations that hotels must adhere to when gathering, storing and using customer information.
-We have also been consistently ahead of the growing requirements for privacy and security in terms of the financial personal data of the guest / purchaser.
+In1 Solutions is very much aware of the obligations to which its accommodation, catering, and retail partners must adhere when gathering, storing, and using customer information.
+We have been consistently ahead of the evolving requirements for privacy and security in terms of the financial and personal data of the guest / purchaser.

-We have now implemented the short form version on your booking engine payment form for collecting customer data.
-This restricts the information to Title, First Name, Last Name, Email Address, Phone Number, and Country of Residence.
+We have long made available, and recommended the use of, the short form version of the room or voucher booking engine payment interface when collecting customer data.
+This limits the information to First Name, Last Name, Email Address, Phone Number, and Country of Residence.

 Credit Card Information

-The In1 Solutions booking engine and voucher engine uses SSL certificates to ensure that all data transferred between the web browser and the web server is secure.
-This is visible to the booker via the green secure padlock in the address bar of the browser when guests are making a booking.
+Booking engines and voucher engines use SSL certificates to ensure that all data transferred between the web browser and the web server is secure.
+This is visible to the booker via the secure padlock in the address bar of the browser when guests are making a booking or purchasing a voucher.

 The GDPR explains how an organisation should obtain customer consent in order to use customer email addresses for marketing purposes.